slowputing/slowputing.github.io/_posts/2019-11-19-gnu-is-not-unix.md

 ![Free Software Foundation logo]({{ site.url }}/assets/2019-11-19-gnu-is-not-unix.png)

-Of all the operting systems (which aren't UNIX but close) you can use for your computing, the [FSF endorsed GNU/Linux distributions](https://www.gnu.org/distros/free-distros.html) certainly count among the slowests.
+Of all the operting systems (which aren't UNIX but close) you can use for your computing, the [FSF endorsed GNU/Linux distributions](https://www.gnu.org/distros/free-distros.html) are certainly the slowests you can get.